krbuettner/geo_knowledge_prompting_proj/README.md

 ```
 ln -s <PREPROC_IMAGES_PATH> dollarstreet_data
 ```

+(GPT-3) LLM descriptors of testing are in /ihome/akovashka/krb115/projects/geo_knowledge_prompting_proj/GeoKnowledgePrompting/data_files

+We encourage future work that evaluates more modern LLMs with respect to robustness and representativeness.

 ## Running code

 Navigate to scripts for executable scripts to run training.
 For example: